 Caracas, which is arguably the first city many people think of when they hear of Venezuela, is a city that has seems to have a lot of cultural points of interest – however, it has made some press over the years as a result of its economic struggles and its crime rates.
 In fact, statistics show that it may still be one of the most dangerous cities in the world to visit, as well as to live in.

 However, there is still much about Caracas which is worth reading up on and learning about.
-This is a city with a unique culinary flair, amazing traditions, and with architecture that has even been recognised by UNESCO.
-Therefore, despite the controversies in the area, Caracas remains an intriguing region for many reasons.
+This is a city with a unique culinary flair, amazing traditions, and with architecture that has even been recognized by UNESCO.
+Therefore, despite the controversies, Caracas remains an intriguing region for many reasons.

-In this file, we are not going to be pulling any punches – we will give you the interesting facts about Caracas which are likely to fascinate you the most.
+In this file, we are not going to be pulling any punches – we will give you the interesting facts about Caracas that will fascinate the most.
 We are also going to shine a light on its history, its art, and its transport.
 This is a city with struggles – but one with history and culture as diverse as any other.

 Caracas is the capital city of Venezuela.
 It is situated on the River Guaire, just nine miles from the Caribbean Sea.

 Caracas was founded by Diego de Losada in 1567.
 His founding words were ‘I take possession of this land in the name of God and the King.’

 The headquarters of the Venezuelan National Police are in Caracas.

 4. The US determined Caracas to be threatening.